-- 3.10.1 Based on the assumptions made in its Budget 2017/18 and MTFS 2017/22 for income and expenditure the Council can set a balanced financial position for 2017/18. - 3.10.2 However, due to the continued reduction in government funding and forecast pressures on the re-procurement of its waste contract the Council is facing significant annual deficit budgets of almost £6m by 2021/22. - 3.10.3 In addition there are a number of risks, or "known unknowns", outlined in paragraphs 3.3.3 to 3.3.8.
-These risks may have a positive or negative impact on the Council's financial position. - 3.10.4 Whilst in the next financial year the Council's financial position is sustainable; beyond this the financial position is, at best, uncertain.
-The Council will need to ensure it makes the right decisions, particularly in relation to its Environmental Service re-provision, over the short term (next year) to ensure it is financially stable and sustainable over the medium to long term.
-Such a strategy should include maximising all income streams, continuing to generate efficiencies and influencing the risks faced to optimise the Council's future financial viability - 3.10.5 The Council should give proper attention and focus to delivering projects within its Efficiency Plan.
-A successful Efficiency Plan will lead to a stable and sustainable Council in the future and it is important recognition is taken of the issues raised in section 3.4.

-3.10.6 Provided the Council carefully considers and acts upon the above analysis, and officers robustly manage the implementation of the Revenue and Capital Budgets, a positive opinion can be given under Section 25 of the Local Government Act 2003 on the robustness of budget estimates and the level of reserves.
+- 3.10.1 Based on the assumptions made in its Budget 2018/19 and MTFS 2018/23 for income and expenditure the Council can set a balanced financial position for 2018/19. - 3.10.2 However, due to the continued reduction in government funding and forecast pressures on services the Council is facing significant annual deficit budgets of around £1.5m by 2022/23. - 3.10.3 In addition there are a number of risks, or "known unknowns", outlined in paragraphs 3.3.4 to 3.3.9.
+These risks may have a positive or negative impact on the Council's financial position. - 3.10.4 Whilst in the next financial year the Council's financial position is sustainable; beyond this there are well publicised financial challenges facing the whole sector.
+The Council will need to ensure it makes the right decisions over the short term (next year) to ensure it rises to these challenges over the medium to long term.
+Such a strategy could include maximising all income streams, sharing services with other councils, being more commercial, continuing to generate efficiencies and influencing the risks faced to optimise the Council's future financial viability.
+As noted in paragraph 3.9.7 there is the opportunity to utilise some reserves to finance the costs of Environmental Services assets if there are sufficient plans in place to balance the funding gap over the medium term financial plan period. - 3.10.5 The Council should give proper attention and focus to delivering projects within its Efficiency Plan.
+A successful Efficiency Plan will lead to a stable and sustainable Council in the future and it is important recognition is taken of the issues raised in section 3.4. - 3.10.6 Provided the Council carefully considers and acts upon the above analysis, and officers robustly manage the implementation of the Revenue and Capital Budgets, a positive opinion can be given under Section 25 of the Local Government Act 2003 on the robustness of budget estimates and the level of reserves.